zkerkeb-class/front-projet-final-FabienArthurYnov/README.md

 ## Features
 - Securized Login and Signup
-- Connected live with the TMDB API for direct access to up to date films and TV shows
-- Use the search bar to search for thousands of films and series
 - Manage your watchlist
 - Follow at which episode you're at for every show you ever started
 - Discover new films and series trending now
 - Mark films as watched and see in one glance every show and films you ever finished
+- Dark & Light mode

+## Bonus
+- Connected live with the TMDB API for direct access to up to date films and TV shows
+- Use the search bar to search for thousands of films and series
 - Multiple infos and a preview image of your current episode updated in real time
-- Dark & Light mode

 Made by Fabien ARTHUR